 If a person can defeat an attempt to deny a claim because of a positive drug test, it doesn’t necessarily mean that the insurance carrier will do the right thing and commence medical treatment and indemnity benefits.
 There are times when an insurance company should pay workers’ compensation benefits, but fail to.
 In these instances, the injured worker should hire an attorney who will help ensure they receive the benefits that they are entitled to.

-If you have any questions regarding drug tests after an on the job accident or intoxication as it relates to workers’ compensation, don’t hesitate to contact the Atlanta work injury attorneys at Gerber & Holder Attorneys At Law.
+If you have any questions regarding drug tests after an on the job accident or intoxication as it relates to workers’ compensation, don’t hesitate to contact the Atlanta work injury attorneys at Gerber & Holder Workers’ Compensation Attorneys.